markostanimirovic/juliette/README.md

 ### Effects

-If you need to perform a side effect when some handler is dispatched, effect component is the right place to do that.
-This approach of handling side effects is introduced by NgRx team and it's more reactive and declarative than using Redux middlewares.
-To create an effect, create RxJS observable that returns a new handler, any other value or nothing.
-If new handler is returned, Juliette will dispatch it when task in the effect is done.
-Otherwise, returned value will be ignored.
-Unlike NgRx, where you need to use `createEffect` function and pass additional configuration if you want the effect not to return a new handler, with Juliette it will be done automatically.
-Enough theory, let's move to the examples.
+If you need to perform a side effect when some handler is dispatched, the effect component is the right place to do that.
+This approach of processing side effects was introduced by the NgRx team and is more reactive and declarative than the use of Redux middleware.
+To create an effect, create a RxJS observable that returns a new handler, any other value or nothing.
+If a new handler is returned, Juliette will dispatch it when the task within the effect is completed.
+Otherwise, the returned value will be ignored.
+Unlike NgRx, where you need to use `createEffect` function and pass an additional configuration if you want the effect not to return a new handler, with Juliette it will be done automatically.
+Enough theory, let's move on to examples.

-Juliette store provides `handlers$` stream which will emit a new value everytime when any handler is dispatched.
-If you need to perform the side effect when some handler is dispatched, you can filter `handlers$` stream by using `ofType` operator and pass that handler as an argument.
-Then, tasks bellow the `ofType` will be executed only when passed handler is dispatched.
+Juliette store provides `handlers$` stream that will emit a new value every time any handler is dispatched.
+If you need to do a side effect when some handler is dispatched, you can filter `handlers$` stream by using `ofType` operator and pass that handler as an argument.
+Then, the operators bellow the `ofType` will be executed only when passed handler is dispatched.

 ```typescript
 const showCreateTodoDialog$ = store.handlers$.pipe(